akinsho/bufferline.nvim/README.md

 nnoremap <silent><mymap> :BufferLineMovePrev<CR>
 ```

-If you manually arrange your buffers using `:BufferLineMove{Prev/Next}` during an nvim session this can be persisted for the session.
+If you manually arrange your buffers using `:BufferLineMove{Prev|Next}` during an nvim session this can be persisted for the session.
 This is enabled by default but you need to ensure that your `sessionopts+=globals` otherwise the session file will
 not track global variables which is the mechanism used to store your sort order.